thejsway/thejsway/manuscript/chapter18.md

 ### Start an animation

 The example code defines a function called `moveBlock()` which moves the block horizontally to the right.
-It grabs the current position of the block's left border than adds the value contained in the `movement` variable.
+It grabs the current position of the block's left border then adds the value contained in the `movement` variable.
 Next, the code calls the `requestAnimationFrame()` method to keep the animation going.

 Position values are written in pixels.
 These are the strings you saw that resemble "XXpx," which requires the use of the JavaScript `parseFloat()` function to convert numeric values before making calculations.